Home » Sea Kayak Expeditions » Outer Hebrides Expedition

 Outer Hebrides Expedition

-What to Expect An expedition aiming to explore the Outer Hebrides - focussed on the Sound of Harris or the Uists and Benbecula.
+What to Expect An expedition aiming to explore the Outer Hebrides - focussed on the Isle of Lewis, Harris or the Uists and Benbecula.
 This is a classic and very committing journey featuring some of the finest coastline in Scotland.
 It features everything that makes the Outer Hebrides such a special place to paddle - exposed cliffs and rugged coastline, sheltered white sand bays, and islands packed with social and natural history.
 Over the course of the expedition we'll experience all kinds of sea states and all kinds of coastline - making this trip one that will live on in the memory for a long time.

 Trip Highlights A 7 day kayak expedition, suitable for confident intermediate paddlers, aiming to explore wild and exposed islands.